cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

       blobs (third-width link blobs).
 use_cases: ""
 content_guidelines: >-
-  Do not use blobs for multiple paragraphs of copy.
-Copy should be succinct.

   * Headings

     * Half-width and third-width link blobs: 45 characters max.
 25 characters max is preferred, which renders as one line at max column width.
     * 25/75 image and text component: 60 characters or less, ideally rendering as one line.
   * Descriptions

+    *  Do not use info unit groups for multiple paragraphs of copy.
+Copy should be succinct.
     * Half-width link blobs: 100-250 characters max
     * Third-width link blobs: 90-150 characters max
     * 25/75 image and text component: 275 characters max.